 The Irish Republic is entitled to and hereby claims, the allegiance of every Irishman and Irishwoman.
-The Republic guarantees religious and eivil liberty, equal rights and equal opportunities to all is citizens, and declares its presolve to pursue the happiness and prosperity of the whole nation and of all its parts, cherishing all the children of the nation equaly, and oblivious of the differences carefully fostered by an alien government, which have divided a minority from the majority in the past.
-Until our arms have brought the opportune moment for the establishment of a permanent National Government, representative of the whole people of Ireland and elected by the suffrages of all her men and women, the Provisional Government, hereby constituted, will administer the civil and military affairs of the Republic in trust for the pace.
-We place the cause of the Irish Sepublic under the protection of the Most High God.
+The Republic guarantees religious and civil liberty, equal rights and equal opportunities to all its citizens, and declares tis resolve to pursue the happiness and prosperity of the whole nation and of all its parts, cherishing all the children of the nation equaly, and oblivious of the differences carefully fostered by an allen government, expression the minority from the majority in the past.
+Until our arms have brought the opportune moment for the establishment of a permanent National Government, representative of the whole people of Ireland and elected by the suffrages of all her men and women, the Provisional Government, hereby constituted, will administer the civil and military affairs of the Republic in tract for the people.

 the people.
-We place the cause of the Irish Sepublic under the protection of the Most High God, Whose blessing we invoke upon our arms, and we pray that no one who serves that cause will dishonour it by cowarine, this unantity, or rapine.
-In this supreme hour the Irish nation must, by its value and discipline and by the readiness of its children to sacrifice themselves for the common cost, prove itself worthy of the august destiny to which it is called.
-Stand and the Previous Government, THOMAS J, CLARKE, SAN Mic DIARMADA, THOMAS MACDONAGH, P. H. PLARSE, JAM CONNOLLY, JOSEPH PLUNKETT,
+We place the cause of the Irish Sepublic under the protection of the Most High God, Whose blessing we invoke upon our arms, and we pray that no one who serves that cause will dishonour it by cowarine, infumanity, or rapine.
+In this supreme hour the Irish nation must, by its value and discipline and by the readiness of its children to sacrifice themselves for the comaion good, prove itself worthyof the august destiny to which it is called.
+Signed on benefit of the Provisional Government.

+Supped on behalf of the Provisional Concentrati, THOMAS J. CLARKE, SEAN Mac DIARMADA, THOMAS MacDONAGH.
+P. H. PEARSE, JAM CONNOLLY, JOSEPH PLUNKETT.

 - This Proclamation is one of approximately 2,500 that were printed the night before the 1916 Easter Rising by Christopher Brady (Printer) and Michael Molloy and Liam Ó Briain (Compositors).
 The three men signed the bottom left corner of this copy. - The pressure the three men were under as well as the lack of all the necessary printing materials meant that every genuine Proclamation is filled with mistakes.
 Famously, the Proclamation has one upside-down "e" and the "C" in Republic in the title was an "O". - The copy in the exhibition belonged to Kathleen Lynn, the Chief Medical Officer of the Irish Citizens Army.
 After the rebellion, she was arrested and taken to Mountjoy Prison with 10 other women.
 The 11 signed the back of this copy. - The Proclamation declared an Irish Republic, completely independent from Britain.
 It included a declaration of equal rights, and civil liberties.
-It was read by Patrick Pearse outside the GPO at 12.45pm on the first day of the Rising.
+It was read by Padraig Pearse outside the GPO at 12.45pm on the first day of the Rising.